Rosewood: An Interactive History (demo) is now available! Download at itch.io!

 It has been nearly ten years since Virtual Rosewood went live.
 This is a LONG time in digital technology.
 The original version is out-of-date.
 Rosewood: An Interactive History is a unique approach to teaching history through the use of video game technologies.
 It draws users into the rural world of north Florida 100 years ago.
 Users interact with various forms of information as they explore a richly detailed 3D world.
 This includes interacting with the material culture of the time period, accessing relevant archaeological and documentary data via the user interface, and accessing transcripts of survivors and descendants describe their lives in Rosewood and beyond.

 You can learn more about this project at the Rosewood Heritage & VR Project.
 The final development of Rosewood: An Interactive History was shifted to DHI in 2019.
-This move will allow us to rapidly complete the above updates and provide the project a long-term home via itch.io.
+This move allows us to rapidly complete the above updates and provide the project a long-term home via itch.io.

 Interested in partnering on a similar project?
 Email us at (info[at]digital-heritage.net).